tulsasoftware/reterminal-ignition-edge-panel/README.md

 You should now see a login prompt appear.
 Enter your Ignition admin credentials that were entered during the setup of your Edge Gateway.
 ![Ignition Designer login](./media/ignition-designer-login.png)

-To verify everything is setup properly we will create a 'hello world' perspective project and view it on the gateway.

 1. In the left column, expand 'Perspectives' and right click on the 'Views'
 2. Create a new view and give it a name 'hello-world'